TREASURIES-U.S. bond yields plunge on fresh Russia-Ukraine tensions

 By Sam Forgione

-NEW YORK, Aug 15 U.S. benchmark and long-term Treasuries yields fell to their lowest in over a year on Friday to notch their second straight weekly drop after rising tension between Russia and Ukraine drove safe-haven bids for the debt.
+NEW YORK, Aug 15 U.S. benchmark and long-term Treasuries yields fell to their lowest in over a year on Friday after rising tension between Russia and Ukraine drove safe-haven bids for the debt.

-Ukraine's President Petro Poroshenko said artillery had destroyed part of a Russian armored column that had crossed into Ukraine during the night.
+Ukraine's President Petro Poroshenko said artillery had destroyed a "significant" part of a Russian armored column that had crossed into Ukraine during the night.

 Russia, meanwhile, accused Ukraine of attempting to disrupt a Russian humanitarian aid mission to eastern Ukraine and called for a ceasefire to allow for the deliveries.